 Simply taking a warm bath and applying a heating bad while watching TV can help to ease stiffness in your joints, while an ice pack can help to relieve joint pain after a long day.
-When you’re looking to loosen up in the morning look to heat, but when you need a quick bit of pain relief, grab an ice pack and give yourself a break.
+When you’re looking to loosen up in the morning look to heat, but when you need a quick bit of pain relief, grab an ice pack and give yourself a break

 Just about any major life problem can be solved in one way or another through exercise.
 It helps you control your weight, gives you more energy and overall just improves your quality of life.

 Our diets have a much bigger impact on our quality of life than most of us realize or care to admit.
 The foods we eat provide our bodies with the energy we need, and the vitamins and minerals we need to thrive.

-Try to avoid or limit these foods as much as possible:
+Foods That Cause Inflammation: try to avoid or limit these foods as much as possible:

-- refined carbohydrates, such as white bread and pastries
+- Refined carbohydrates, such as white bread and pastries

 - French fries and other fried foods

-- soda and other sugar-sweetened beverages
+- Soda and other sugar-sweetened beverages

-- red meat (burgers, steaks) and processed meat (hot dogs, sausage)
+- Red Meat (burgers, steaks) and processed meat (hot dogs, sausage)

-- margarine, shortening, and lard
+- Margarine, shortening, and lard

-An anti-inflammatory diet should include these foods:
+Anti-Inflammatory Foods: An anti-inflammatory diet should include these foods:

-- green leafy vegetables, such as spinach, kale, and collards
+- Green Leafy Vegetables, such as spinach, kale, and collards

-- nuts like almonds and walnuts
+- Nuts like almonds and walnuts

-- fatty fish like salmon, mackerel, tuna, and sardines
+- Fatty Fish like salmon, mackerel, tuna, and sardines

-- fruits such as strawberries, blueberries, cherries, and oranges
+- Fruits such as strawberries, blueberries, cherries, and oranges

 This tip takes into account exercise and diet, as they both play a crucial role in maintaining a healthy weight.
 As the numbers on the scale begin to rise, the amount of stress that is placed on our joints increases as well.

 Keep it simple.
 You don’t have to run a marathon every day to be healthy.
 Simple, daily choices to move more by walking a little further in a parking lot or stretching before bed will pay big dividends over time.

-There is growing evidence to support the use of hemp for its high antioxidant contents and its ability to interact with the system of cell receptors in your body, called the endocannabinoid system (ECS), which spreads throughout connective tissues and even into your organs.
+There is growing evidence to support the use of hemp Hemp oil for its high antioxidant contents and its ability to interact with the system of cell receptors in your body, called the endocannabinoid system (ECS), which spreads throughout connective tissues and even into your organs.